-This article's scientific contribution is twofold: first, it characterizes the imperfectly competitive investment in the presence of transmission constraints (Proposition 1).
-If the interconnection is congested in only one direction, the aggregate cumulative capacity is not affected by the congestion, while the baseload capacity is simply the uncongested baseload capacity, weighted by the size of its domestic market, plus the interconnection capacity.
-If the interconnection is successively congested in both directions, the peaking capacity is the cumulated uncongested capacity, weighted by the size of its domestic market, plus the capacity of the interconnection, while the baseload capacity is the solution of a simple first-order condition.
-The impact of an interconnection capacity increase on installed generation capacity in each market is shown to have counterintuitive properties.
-In particular, the impact is reversed as congestion decreases.
+This article's scientific contribution is threefold: first, it characterizes the imperfectly competitive investment in the presence of transmission constraints (Proposition 1).
+If the interconnection is "large" (but not so that large that is never congested), it is congested from the baseload market 1 to the peaking market 2 for some states of the world.
+The aggregate cumulative capacity in equilibrium is not affected by the congestion, while the equilibrium baseload capacity is the uncongested baseload capacity, weighted by the size of its domestic market, plus the interconnection capacity.

+If the interconnection is "thin", it is first congested from market 1 to market 2, then for higherdemand states of the world, from market 2 to market 1.
+The equilibrium peaking capacity is the cumulated uncongested capacity, weighted by the size of its domestic market, plus the capacity of the interconnection.
+The equilibrium baseload capacity is the solution of a simple first-order condition.

+The impact of an interconnection capacity increase on installed generation capacity in each market is shown to have counterintuitive. properties.
+In particular, the impact is reversed as the line moves from "thin" to "large".